 A Decision is represented in a DRD as a rectangle, normally drawn with solid lines, as shown in Table 1.
-Implementations MUST be able to label each Decision by displaying its Name, and MAY be able to label it by displaying other properties such as its Question or Description.
-If displayed, the label MUST be clearly inside the shape of the DRD element.
+Implementations MUSTSHALL be able to label each Decision by displaying its Name, and MAY be able to label it by displaying other properties such as its Question or Description.
+If displayed, the label SHALL be different from the labels of all the DRD elements in the same DRD and MUSTSHALL be clearly inside the shape of the DRD element.

-If the Listed Input Data option is exercised (see 6.2.1.3), all the Decision's requirements for Input Data MUST be listed beneath the Decision's label and separated from it by a horizontal line, as shown in Figure 10.
-The listed Input Data names MUST be clearly inside the shape of the DRD element.
+If the Listed Input Data option is exercised (see 6.2.1.3), all the Decision's requirements for Input Data MUSTSHALL be listed beneath the Decision's label and separated from it by a horizontal line, as shown in Figure 10.
+The listed Input Data names MUSTSHALL be clearly inside the shape of the DRD element.

+Decision

-Decision Input data 1 Input data 2
+Input data 1 Input data 2